shalu142/Multithreaded-Chat-Application/README.md

 👨‍💻 Author
 Shalu Baloda
-Java Intern at CODTECH IT SOLUTIONS & Vault of Codes This project is part of a practical internship assignment showcasing networking and multithreaded application development.
+Java Intern at CODTECH IT SOLUTIONS
+This project is part of a practical internship assignment showcasing networking and multithreaded application development.

 📄 License